aadityagi21/aaditagi-demo/README.md

 # aaditagi-demo
-This Is My First Repo
+This Is My First Repository
+Author- Aditya Tyai